Martin J. Broussard Center for Athletic Training: Rehabilitation area

+Pool rehabilitation area

-The 2,400 square foot pool rehabilitation area includes Jacuzzi style walk-in whirlpools, a lap pool that varies in depth and a pool for cardiovascular training.
+The 2,400-square-foot pool rehabilitation area includes jacuzzi-style walk-in whirlpools, a lap pool that varies in depth and a pool for cardiovascular training.
 Another area also has a walk-in cold jacuzzi style tub.

-Second Floor
+Second floor

 The second level offers physician offices, an x-ray room with a casting room, an echocardiogram (EKG) station, a full-service dental clinic, an optometry center and pharmacy.

 This level also houses an athletic training student lounge and a conference room and meeting room for athletic training students.
 The John Weston Hawie Family Conference Room is used for meetings, student in-services and interviews and the Dr. Joe Serio Library located in the conference room stores books and periodicals pertaining to athletic training.
 The second floor also contains a storage room that contains all of the medical supplies that the athletic training department would use including splints, braces and first aid supplies.